paradise-fi/RoFI/simulator/README.md

 ## Prerequisites

-The development is currently in gazebo11.
+The development is currently in gazebo9.
 To install it, see [the official documentation](http://gazebosim.org/tutorials?cat=install).
-Be sure to install both `gazebo11` and `libgazebo11-dev` if you want to be able to compile the project.
+Be sure to install both `gazebo9` and `libgazebo9-dev` if you want to be able to compile the project.

-### Older version of gazebo
+The used LwIP library requires `doxygen` for compilation.

-It's possible to install later version of gazebo and it should still work.
+### Ubuntu/Debian
 For `gazebo9` on APT-based systems you can run:

 ```
-apt install apt install gazebo9 libgazebo9-dev
+apt install apt install gazebo9 libgazebo9-dev doxygen
 ```

 ## Compilation